nrinaudo/nrinaudo.github.com/_optics/lenses.md

 // res4: MlService = MlService(Login(jsmith,Tr0ub4dor&3),Classifier(NEWS20,20))
 ```

 And that is frankly very disappointing.
 We've gone through a lot of trouble to write this, and it's arguably not an improvement on what we started with.
-I wrote this and I can barely read it.
+I *wrote* this and I can barely read it.

-When faced with this kind of situation, I usually try to stick the code in a method, abstract everything I can and see whether a pattern emerges.
+When faced with this kind of situation, I usually try to stick the code in a function, parameterise everything I can and see whether a pattern emerges.
 Let's try that here:

 ```scala
 def setName(name: String, service: MlService) =